Chris Brown: 2002–2004: Career beginnings

 At age 13, Brown was discovered by Hitmission Records, a local production team that visited the gas station where his father worked, while searching for new talent.
-Around the same time, he performed with one of his production managers' son, named TJ, for hip-hop artist Puff Daddy, but the rapper refused to sign him to his record label Bad Boy Records.
+Around the same time, he performed with one of his production manager's sons, named TJ, for hip-hop artist Puff Daddy, but the rapper refused to sign him to his record label Bad Boy Records.
 Hitmission's Lamont Fleming provided voice coaching for Brown.
 The team helped to arrange a demo package, under the name of "C. Sizzle", and approached contacts in New York.
-Tina Davis, senior A&R executive at Def Jam Recordings, heard the demo package that Brown's local team had sent to Def Jam, and among the artists contained in the CD she was impressed by Brown with his track "Whose Girl Is That".
-Davis later had Brown auditioning in her New York office, and she immediately took him to meet the former president of Island Def Jam Music Group, Antonio "L.A."
+Tina Davis, senior A&R executive at Def Jam Recordings, heard the demo package that Brown's local team had sent to Def Jam, and among the various artists on the CD, she was impressed by Brown’s track "Whose Girl Is That".
+Davis later had Brown auditioning in her New York office, and she immediately took him to meet the then president of Island Def Jam Music Group, Antonio "L.A."
 Reid, who offered to sign him that day, but Brown refused his proposal because Reid wouldn't talk to his mother.
-Brown then started to sojourn in Harlem, New York City, to seek a record deal.
+Brown then moved temporarily to Harlem, New York City, to seek a record deal.
 The negotiations with Def Jam continued for two months, and ended when Davis lost her job due to a corporate merger.
 Brown asked her to be his manager, and once Davis accepted, she promoted the singer to other labels such as Jive Records, J-Records and Warner Bros.
 Records.
 "I knew that Chris had real talent," says Davis.
 "I just knew I wanted to be part of it."
-Brown attended Essex High School in Virginia until late 2004, when he moved to New York to pursue his music career.

 According to Mark Pitts, in an interview with HitQuarters, Davis presented Brown with a video recording, and Pitts' reaction was: "I saw huge potential ...
 I didn't love all the records, but I loved his voice.
 It wasn't a problem because I knew that he could sing, and I knew how to make records."
 Brown ultimately chose Jive due to its successful work with then-young acts such as Britney Spears and Justin Timberlake.
 Brown stated, "I picked Jive because they had the best success with younger artists in the pop market, [...]
 I knew I was going to capture my African American audience, but Jive had a lot of strength in the pop area as well as longevity in careers."
-Brown said in a 2013 interview, that during his permanence in Harlem, when he was trying to get his music heard by major labels, his artistic intention was to both rap and sing on his records, but Jive convinced him to stick to just singing, because according to him "it wasn't acceptable yet" for an R&B singer to also rap on records.
+In a 2014 interview, Brown said that during his time in Harlem, his artistic intention was to both rap and sing on his records.
+However, Jive convinced him to focus solely on singing, because at the time, "it wasn't acceptable yet" for an R&B singer to also rap on records.